-This popular and highly interactive seminar provides women at the assistant professor level with foundational leadership knowledge and skills that will enable them to achieve their career goals and thrive as a successful leader in academic medicine and science.
+This popular and highly interactive seminar provides women at the assistant professor level with foundational leadership knowledge and skills that will enable them to achieve their career goals, advance, and thrive as a successful leader in academic medicine and science.

-Seminar activities will focus on expanding their network of colleagues through the facilitation of peer discussions, large- and small-group sessions, and activities to gain additional insights from faculty and peers alike.
-There is an emphasis on establishing personal leadership skills and practices to serve as a foundation for success as women prepare to advance to higher faculty ranks and leadership positions.
+Seminar activities will focus on expanding attendees’ network of colleagues through the facilitation of peer discussions, large- and small-group sessions, and activities to gain additional insights from faculty and peers alike.
+There is an emphasis on establishing personal leadership skills and practices to serve as a foundation for success as women prepare to advance to higher faculty ranks and navigate into leadership positions.

 Who Should Attend?

-The Early Career Seminar for Women Faculty is designed for women physicians and scientists with an appointment at an AAMC member school of medicine, with a minimum of two years of experience (from the date of the seminar) as an Assistant Professor.
-Instructors will be considered based upon experience.
-We recognize every faculty member’s career progresses at a different pace so we say, generally, this seminar is designed for women faculty who have held an academic appointment at a school of medicine for 8 years or less.
+The Early Career Seminar for Women Faculty is designed for women physicians and scientists with an appointment at an AAMC member school of medicine, with a minimum of two years of experience (as of the date of the seminar) as an Assistant Professor.
+We recognize every faculty member’s career progresses at a different pace.
+Thus, generally this seminar is designed for women faculty who have held an academic appointment at a school of medicine for 8 years or less.
 Due to high demand, and limited capacity, we are unable to accept anyone outside of this target audience.

 July 18-21, 2023